jaekwon/cosmos_roadmap/shape_of_cosmos/README.md

 Finally, should this proposal fail, as a last resort, hard-spoon a new minimal zone with tokens hard-spooned to aligned voters, and exit the old chain.

+## Proposal Y

+Immediate Critical Roadmap.

+ * IBC followed by Sunny's model.
+ * Photons.

+Also:

+ * Interchain staking.
+ * CosmWASM and Peggy as new zones.
+ * More competition and experimentation.